cjyuan/cyf-notes/ITP-Onboarding-PR.md

     - Without this label, the reviewer would not know if your changes is ready to be reviewed.
 ---

 In addition to implementing changes based on reviewer feedback, it's considered good practice to respond to each comment.
 This helps clarify how each piece of feedback was addressed and demonstrates that you've carefully reviewed the suggestions.
 Additionally, your response may trigger a notification (depending on the reviewer's settings), helping ensure they’re aware of the updates you’ve made.

 ---
+In terms of the page layout, good progress so far!

+I'd like you to compare your page carefully against the wireframe and identify any differences in terms of **alignment**, **positioning**, and whether any elements from the wireframe are **missing, omitted, or implemented differently**.

+Once you've done that review, revisit your implementation and make adjustments where needed to bring the layout closer to the wireframe.

+You will likely need to make some changes in `style.css` to achieve this.

+---